Gravitational waveforms from inspiral compact binaries in Hybrid metric-Palatini gravity: Evolution of binary systems

-In binary system, the compact objects can be considered as point-like bodies with masses $m_1$ and $m_2$ and positions $\mathbf{r}_1$ and $\mathbf{r}_2$ respectively.
-However it is convinient to reduce our consideration of such system to a one-body system with
+In a binary system, the compact objects can be treated as point-like bodies with masses $m_1$ and $m_2$ located at positions $\mathbf{r}_1$ and $\mathbf{r}_2$, respectively.
+However, it is convenient to reduce the analysis of such a system to an equivalent one-body system with

 where $\mu$ is the reduced mass, $m$ is the total mass of the system, $\mathbf{r}$ is the relative coordinate.
-The corresponding equations of motion up to Newtonian order are defined as follows
+The corresponding equations of motion up to Newtonian order are given by:

 with the effective gravitational constant

 We now analyze the orbital dynamics of a quasi-circular binary system containing compact objects.
 Kepler’s third law takes the following form \cite{Dyadina2018}: